 To decide what pages to show a user, search engines follow a simple process:

-02. When a user submits a query, the search engine’s algorithms analyse the index, applying hundreds of ranking factors to decide which pages are most relevant.
+02. When a user submits a query, the search engine’s algorithms analyze the index, applying hundreds of ranking factors to decide which pages are most relevant.
 The search engine then displays results from most relevant to least.

 There are a number of things that affect your ranking – too many to name here – including: